lhartmanis/compound-screen/README.md

 # compound-screen
 Contains code and analysis scripts for inferring fraction of new RNA from NASC-seq2 styled bulk experiments and analyzing gene expression patterns in new RNA.
-All expression data related to this project can be found at ArrayExpress with accession code **E-MTAB-13091**
+All expression data and raw sequencing files related to this project can be found at ArrayExpress with accession code **E-MTAB-13091**

 ### Dependencies
 ```